 Visiting Iceland in July

 This was my first time in Iceland and we were visiting in late July at the time.
-The weather was mild, and it was in the 50s F (or in the 10s C) on average.
-We also lucked out by arriving on one of the sunniest days of the year, and we were welcomed to Iceland with gorgeous, warm weather.
+The weather in Iceland in July was pretty mild during our visit.
+It was in the 50s F (or in the 10s C) on average.
+We also lucked out by arriving on one of the sunniest days of the year.
+And we were welcomed to Iceland with gorgeous, warm weather.
 During July and the rest of the summer in Iceland, the country experiences long periods of sunlight.
 Even at midnight the sun was out, which was interesting when trying to adjust to the time change.
-That doesn’t mean that we missed out on Iceland’s wacky weather, and we had our share of rain, clouds and cold spurts.
+That doesn’t mean that we missed out on Iceland’s wacky weather.
+We had our share of rain, clouds and cold spurts.

 What to Pack for Iceland in July

 With the fluctuation in weather any time of year in Iceland, I definitely recommend dressing in layers.
-My friend and I were sharing a carry on suitcase, along with our backpacks, to reduce costs, so we had to be selective about what to pack.
+My friend and I were sharing a carry-on suitcase and each had a backpack.
+So we had to be selective about what to pack.

-Below are a few items I recommend that you bring to Iceland if you’re visiting in July.
+Below are a handful of items bring when packing for Iceland in July.

 - Waterproof Jacket with removable layers